A life makeover might be what you need if you feel:

 - things you thought were behind you but keep coming up in your writing

 If you’re new to journaling, you can use these journaling prompts for self-discovery to guide you through the process.

 2. Evaluate your current life

-However, the outcomes of this part of the exercise are generally soothing.
+However, the outcomes are generally calming.

-In order to evaluate your whole life, follow these steps:
+To evaluate your whole life, follow these steps:

 a.
 Divide your whole life into categories (money, family, work, hobby, love, friendships, home, etc.);